TERMS AND CONDITIONS

 10.3 Both parties agree to return or destroy all documents and other materials containing Confidential Information immediately upon completion of the Services or termination of this Agreement.

 10.4 The obligations of confidentiality under this Agreement do not extend to information that: (i) was rightfully in the possession of the receiving party before the negotiations leading to this Agreement; (ii) is, or after the day this Agreement is signed, becomes public knowledge (otherwise than as a result of a breach of this Agreement); or (iii) is required by law to be disclosed.

 11.1 Each party undertakes to comply with its obligations under relevant applicable data protection laws, principles and agreements.

-11.2 To the extent that personal data is processed using the Services, the parties acknowledge that the Company is a data processor and the Customer is a data controller and the parties shall comply with their respective statutory data protection obligations.
-The Company agrees that it will only process personal data on behalf of, and in the name of, the Customer.
+11.2 To the extent that personal data is processed when the Customer or its users use the Services, the parties acknowledge that the Company is a data processor and the Customer is a data controller and the parties shall comply with their respective statutory data protection obligations under applicable data protection law and the terms of the Data Processing Agreement.